-While in session with my amazing Life Coach, she asked me “what for” did I do what I do?
-She also asked me “what for” I didn’t do what I wanted or needed to do.
+While in session with my amazing Life Coach, she asked a question that baffled me and opened up a new door of possibility.
+I will share that question with you.
+It is simply “what for”.
+She also asked me “what for” I did something or didn’t do what I wanted or needed to do.

-As a Life Coach myself, I the same questions, but in a different way.
-I would say.
-Please write everything you do in a day or week and let’s analyze your activities to structure a goal minded schedule.
+As a Life Coach myself, I ask the same questions, but in a different way.
+I would ask you to write everything you do in a day or week in order to analyze your activities to structure a goal-minded schedule.
 Let’s find out why you do something in order to find out if that is what you really want to do or how beneficial it is in order to achieve your goals.

 However, the question of “what for” enables me to find out the purpose for which I do something or I don’t.
 I tend to find explanations of why I do or don’t do something.

 I have realized that finding explanations that start with the word “because” are answering the question “why”.
 In many instances, we need to find out why in order to find the root cause of something.
-Yet, finding out “what for” entails responsibility and builds mindfulness.
+Yet, finding out “what for” entails purpose, gives a sense of responsibility, and builds mindfulness.

 Why should you try to ask less “why” and more what for?

 Because you deserve your very best.
-Why might make your pain or heartache feel validated and that is ok.
+The answer to “Why” might make your pain or heartache feel validated, it might help you find the root cause of your feelings and that is ok.
 However, after asking “why” whether you find an answer or not, asking “what for” might help you gain ground and momentum to structure your actions toward achieving goals and growing.